Updated: Oct 1

 So why are Black people, most significantly Black men, disproportionately serving long sentences for drug-related crimes?

-To respond to this question, I will discuss housing discrimination, America’s history of drug criminalization, and the War on Drugs.
+To respond to this question, I will briefly touch on housing discrimination and the impact of deindustrialization and then discuss America’s history of drug criminalization and the War on Drugs.

-I want to frame this whole letter with a clause in the 13th amendment.
-The 13th amendment declared that it is “unconstitutional to hold a person as a slave.”
+I want to frame the whole discussion with a clause in the 13th amendment.
+The 13th amendment declared that it was unconstitutional to hold a person as a slave.
 But here’s the catch: it’s unconstitutional except as a punishment for crime.

 Why is that a problem?

-The government has full discretion to determine what is a crime, how each specific crime should be dealt with in terms of sentencing, and most importantly, law enforcement can selectively decide where to look for occurrences of crime, who to arrest, who to let off with a warning, and who to completely let off.
+The government has full discretion to determine what is a crime, how crime should be dealt with in terms of sentencing, and most importantly, law enforcement can selectively decide where to look for occurrences of crime, who to arrest, who to let off with a warning, and who to completely let off.
+The result has been laws that unfairly impact people of color, most significantly Black men, and then the geographically and racially selective enforcement of these laws by police officers.

 Now let’s look into America’s history of drug criminalization.

-At the turn of the century, cocaine was associated with the Black community and criminalized.
+In the early 1900s, cocaine was associated with the Black community and criminalized.
 In the 1940s marijuana was associated with the Mexican community and criminalized.
 The common theme behind these changes?
 Protecting the existing economic order and the jobs of working-class white men.
+Historically, when a minority, non-white community has started finding jobs in the dominant industries and gaining economic capital, the white community has felt threatened.
+By criminalizing specific drugs associated with specific communities and arresting members of that community — among other methods — the white community has retained control of the economy.

-Some believe this is twisting history and making assumptions about the government’s motives.
+Some believe this is twisting history and making incorrect assumptions about the government’s motives.

 In response to this, let’s shift to discuss America’s “tough on crime” attitude.
-This became a central criterion for getting elected — and staying elected — for both Republicans and Democrats.
+This became a necessary viewpoint for getting elected — and staying elected — for both Republicans and Democrats.

 In 1971 Nixon declared drug abuse as the “number one public enemy.”
-What many people don’t know is that the budget allocated for this issue went to treatment programs, not law enforcement and criminalization of drugs.
-That was progressive and forward-thinking.
+What many people don’t know is that the administration allocated more funding for treatment programs, not law enforcement and criminalization of drugs.
+That was progressive and forward thinking.

-But, it cannot be denied that his declaration established a foundation of viewing drugs as something that was an enemy and therefore something associated with crime, requiring force rather than medical attention.
+But, it cannot be denied that his declaration established a foundation of viewing drugs as something that was an enemy and therefore something that was associated with crime, requiring force rather than medical attention.

-It means that a person caught with one ounce of crack cocaine gets the same sentence as somebody with one hundred ounces of powder cocaine.
-This was not changed until Obama was elected but he was only able to reduce the ratio to 18:1.
+It means that it would take possession of 500 grams of powder cocaine to trigger the same mandatory minimum of 5 years.
+This was not changed until Obama was elected but it was only reduced to a ratio to 18:1.

-A common argument is that crack cocaine is more addictive and deserves more severe punishment.
-But we must consider this largely unknown fact: crack cocaine is made by adding 3 simple things to powder cocaine: baking soda, water, and heat.
+A common justification for the ratio is that crack cocaine is more addictive and dangerous and therefore necessitates a more severe punishment.
+But we must consider that crack cocaine is made by adding 3 simple things to powder cocaine: baking soda, water, and heat.
+That is the only scientific, chemical difference.

 Here is an indisputable, simple truth: crack cocaine is cheap, powder cocaine is expensive.
 As you can see from the information above, clearly the Black community was extremely economically disadvantaged.
 So, with this price differentiation, who is going to buy crack cocaine and who is going to buy powder cocaine?

 Then came the 1994 Crime Bill which was proposed by Bill Clinton and largely written by Joe Biden.
-The bill added 60 capital punishment offenses,100,000 more police officers, $9.7 billion in funding for prisons, and the absolutely devastating “Three-Strikes Law.”
-Three violent crimes — a violent crime could be a robbery committed because you could not afford to feed your family — means “you’re out.”
-A life sentence.
+The bill added 60 capital punishment offenses, 100,000 more police officers, $9.7 billion in funding for prisons, and the “Three-Strikes Law.”
+With this law, on an individual’s third violent offense, he/she receives a life sentence.
+California’s version of this law is infamous for many cases of sentencing non-violent offenders to 25 years to life.
+In desperate need of reform, California’s law has devastatingly, disproportionately affected the Black community.

-Let’s connect this back to what is going on now.
+Let’s connect all of this back to what is going on now.

 With this financial incentive in mind, where do you think police go to look for drug-related crime?

 Finally, in the 1980s and mainly the 1990s, the media began constantly showing young Black men getting arrested for possession of crack cocaine.
 Did they show rich white bankers and professionals using powder cocaine?
 Absolutely not.
-On top of this, Black people, specifically Black men, were labeled “Superpredators” by the media and politicians.
+On top of this, the media began perpetuating this myth that there were excessively violent, lawless groups of young Black men with “no conscience, no empathy” posing a serious threat to society.
+They were labeled "Superpredators" by the media and politicians.
 The public was being inundated with extremely demeaning, inaccurate stereotyping.
-Such continuous media portrayal played on the public’s fear, ultimately resulting in literal indoctrination.
+Such continuous media portrayal is ultimately literal indoctrination.

 With all of the stereotyping and labeling of Black men as “Superpredators,” how can one say that they were not dehumanized by law enforcement?
 How can one say that they have not been targeted by law enforcement?